The Southern Company (SO) Stock Price & Analysis

 Trend score: 35 out of 100.
 Overall alignment is unclear.
 The market is currently in a sideways market without a clear direction.
 The longer-term trend is still positive, but short-term signals are not yet confirming it.

-A key downside level is near 91.15.
-If price falls below this area, the current upward trend would likely weaken or break.
+A key downside risk boundary is near 90.29.
+If price falls below this area, the current structure would likely weaken further.

 There was no clear sign of meaningful positions being carried into the overnight session.